Khalid Kelly: Living in Pakistan

-In a newspaper interview in 2009, Khalid was reportedly living in the Swat Valley in Pakistan and was quoted during the interview as ready to travel to Afghanistan to fight against Coalition Forces : "Next week, inshallah, I could be in Afghanistan fighting a British soldier."
+In a newspaper interview in 2009, Khalid was reportedly living in the Swat Valley in Pakistan and was quoted during the interview as ready to travel to Afghanistan to fight against coalition forces: "Next week, inshallah, I could be in Afghanistan fighting a British soldier."

 He returned to Dublin in April 2010, claiming to have been deported from an Eastern European country and to have lost his passport.

 Obama threat

 In May 2011 Kelly was arrested for threatening to assassinate Barack Obama.
 In an interview with the Sunday Mirror he said that al-Qaeda was likely to kill Obama on his upcoming trip to Ireland.
 He reportedly said he would like to do it himself, but was too well known.
-He statedPersonally I would feel happy if Obama was killed.
+He stated:Personally I would feel happy if Obama was killed.
 How could I not feel happy when a big enemy of Islam is gone?

 Following the interview, Kelly was arrested by counter-terrorism officers from Ireland's Special Detective Unit, under Irish terrorism legislation and questioned for a period of 3 days.
 His house in Dublin's north inner city was searched by specialist police.
 He was later released without charges and put under surveillance.

-Links to "Islamic State"
+Links to the Islamic State

-Kelly had been linked to and voiced support for the terrorist group, the self-proclaimed "Islamic State of Iraq and the Levant", and in June 2015 he was detained and questioned by detectives attached to the Garda Counter-Terrorism International Unit (CTI) from Garda Headquarters' Crime and Security Branch (CSB).
+Kelly had been linked to and voiced support for the terrorist group, the self-proclaimed Islamic State of Iraq and the Levant, and in June 2015 he was detained and questioned by detectives attached to the Garda Counter-Terrorism International Unit (CTI) from Garda Headquarters' Crime and Security Branch (CSB).
 He was later released without charge.